just-rich/X-DM-Followers/README.md

 ## To Do / Notes
 - If a follower has sent you a DM and you haven't accepted the message, it will fail to send that user a DM.
 - Regarding this error, "WARNING - Error checking input content: Message: stale element reference: stale element not found in the current frame", it may happen requently and the DM might not be verified but it does send the message.
+- Add pre-verification, so before sending DM it checks to see if that message has already been sent to the user.
+This would be ideal in scenerios where `messaged_followers.json` is removed/lost, as well any users added to it that weren't actually sent a DM.

 ## License